Saturated fat (Indicator 15)

 Results

-In order to observe trends over time, we have to use rough estimates from Norwegian food supply data.
+In order to observe long-term trends, we need to use rough estimates from Norwegian food supply statistics.
 The data on nutritional content at the wholesale level show that the proportion of dietary energy coming from saturated fat decreased from 16 per cent to 14 per cent from 1975 to 1990.
 There was a subsequent increase to 16 per cent in 2013.
 Since 2015, the proportion of total energy intake from saturated fat has been 14 to 15 per cent according to the food supply data.

 Data sources